maksymilian-lakomy/msly/packages/class-binder/README.md

   My ideal solution would be to make `ClassBinder` as a class decorator, but as I'm aware Angular won't treat your component as injectable, if you extend its constructor via decorator.

+## Future

+- At some point I would like to bring support for binding classes based on `Observable` value.